 Each county may submit 3 entries total from 50226, 50227, 50228, 50229, 50230.

-Project Drop Off: Monday, July 22, 4 to 8 p.m.
-Conference Judging: Saturday, July 20, 2:30 p.m.
+Conference Judging: Saturday, July 19, 2 p.m.
 General Projects Building

-\All exhibits are to be checked in for display at the 4-H show on Monday, July 24, between 4 - 8 p.m. to be eligible for premiums.
+All exhibits are to be checked in for display at the 4-H show on Monday, July 21, between 4 - 8 p.m. to be eligible for premiums.

 All display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include website links, people and professionals interviewed, books, magazines, etc. This reference list should be attached to the back of a poster or display board or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed.
-Display boards should be designed to sit on a table using no more than 36" of tabletop space.
+Display boards should be no longer than 36" x 48"